Support

 Privacy FAQ

-Does Dont Wordle collect personal account data?
+Does Dont wordle pro collect personal account data?

 Why mention Microsoft Clarity and Firebase here?